ajoubertza/icalepcs-workshop/slideshow.md

 ---

-Much of the content of this presentation is from work by:
+Some of the content of this presentation is from work by:

 * [Vincent Michel](https://github.com/vxgmichel)
 * [Tiago Coutinho](https://github.com/tiagocoutinho)